atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 - Dying your hair and wearing colored contacts
 - Excessive dieting and weight loss
 - Performing daily exercises to reshape the face, such as **mewing** and **facepulling/thumbpulling**
 - **Bonesmashing**: supposedly, a bone will grow back stronger and larger after experiencing repeated microfractures.
-Additionally, strategically-located inflammation may enhance certain facial features.
+Additionally, strategically-located inflammation may enhance facial features.
+Thus, this strategy consists of punching yourself in the face, sometimes with a hammer or an equivalently heavy object, for hours each day.
 - DIYing orthodontic headgear
 - DIYing injections of peptides and fat dissolvers like Aqualyx
 - Steroid abuse for attaining a muscular physique without exercise